View of the Cuicocha crater lake

 Where does the name Cuicocha come from?

-• Note: Cui or Cuy is Quichua for Guinea Pig, which the indigenous people consider a delicacy.
-Cocha stands for Lake.
+• Cui or Cuy is Quichua for Guinea Pig, which the indigenous people consider a delicacy.
+Cocha = Lake.

-So, a rather dubious explanation, but … you never know, it may be true.
-However, other sources tell us Cuicocha actually means the Lago del Arco Iris, the Lake of the Rainbow.
-Others think it stands for the Lago de Dioses, the Lake of the Gods.
+Some sources state Cuicocha actually means the Lago del Arco Iris, the Lake of the Rainbow.
+While others think it stands for the Lago de Dioses, the Lake of the Gods.

-What’s certain though is that the indigenous people still visit and honour the lake regularly.
-Periodically they organise rituals there, like bringing offerings or taking ritual baths.
+Whatever the case, the indigenous people continue to visit & honor the lake regularly.
+Periodically they organizing rituals such as bringing offerings & taking ritual baths.

 Indigenous offering site on the Cuicocha lake